-Current methods of assessing resinous defects in trees generally involve some form of destructive sampling, although assessing external resinous legions on trees or logs is showing considerable promise as a surrogate measure of internal degrade (e.g. McConchie, 2003).
-The most direct method for quantifying resinous defects is to process logs through a sawmill, and to obtain the resin pocket frequency per m^2 of sawn board surface.
+Current methods of assessing resinous defects in trees generally involve some form of destructive sampling, although assessing external resinous legions on trees or logs is showing considerable promise as a surrogate measure of internal degrade (e.g. McConchie, 2003; Cox et al., 2005; Tombleson et al., 2005).
+The most direct method for quantifying resinous defects is to process logs through a sawmill, and to obtain the resin pocket frequency per m2 of sawn board surface.
 Boards can also be graded and valued according to established grading rules.
-The level of degrade can be quantified by comparing the effect of grading with and without accounting for such defects (McConchie 2003; McConchie 2004a, 2004b, 2004c, 2005).
+The level of degrade can be quantified by comparing the effect of grading with and without accounting for such defects (McConchie 2003; McConchie et al. 2003; McConchie 2004a, 2004b, 2004c, 2005).